wazefuk/MiscWhatever/README.md

 I use a lot(?) of Windows stuff so you'd have to tweak some stuff to get it to work on other operating systems.

 Anywayyyy I don't really know what else to put here soo... have fun!!!

+## Why though?
+Why not?
+Why NOT have your first C++ project be a weird little CLI?
+Judgy...